Senior Design Engineer (Mechanical)

 Key Responsibilities

-• Sewage treatment assets - understanding existing assets, completing risk assessments, undertaking outline designs for new assets to meet new business needs and short-to-long-term complex investigations
+• Sewage treatment assets - understanding our existing assets, completing risk assessments, undertaking outline designs for new assets to meet new business needs and short‑to‑long‑term complex investigations

 • Tactical support and advice to operational teams to maintain the availability and quality of our waste treatment services for our customers

-• Understand and review potential delivery and operational risks (e.g., H&S, environmental, commissioning) through the design process
+• Understand and review potential delivery and operational risks e.g. H&S, environmental, commissioning through the design process

 What You’ll Bring

 You’ll be degree qualified (desirable) and showing your professional commitment as a member of one of the engineering Institutions or actively working towards incorporated or chartered status, a journey which we are keen to support you on.
-Having a water industry background would be great but not essential; however an engineering discipline would be required.
+Having water industry background would be great but not essential however an engineering discipline would be required.

 You will have excellent internal and external stakeholder management skills, with the ability to build relationships with a diverse range of people.
-You will be forward-thinking and capable of anticipating challenges and responding to change in a rapidly evolving environment.
+You will be a forward‑thinking capable of anticipating challenges and responding to change in a rapidly evolving environment.
 A full UK driving licence will be required.

-Of course, it’s important that we attract the right skill sets, and those with the right experience, but we value character, positivity and a caring attitude in equal weight.
+Of course, it’s important that we attract the right skill sets, and those with the right experience but we value character, positivity and a caring attitude in equal weight.

 We do more, because we care.